elatov/elatov.github.io/_posts/2012-08-13-common-commands-for-nexus-1000v-vsm.md

   - Virtual Supervisor Module
   - VSM
 ---
-Most of these command can be seen by executing &#8216;show tech-suppport svs&#8217; on the VSM (Virtual Supervisor Module)
+Most of these command can be seen by executing 'show tech-suppport svs' on the VSM (Virtual Supervisor Module)

 Show local time of the N1K